Legionella Risk Assessment

 Approximately 10-15% of cases will result in death.

-In many countries, including the UK, it is a legal requirement for businesses to conduct regular Legionella risk assessments.
-This is to ensure that employers are taking the necessary steps to protect their employees and visitors from the potential risks associated with Legionella bacteria.
 Failure to comply with these regulations can result in fines and legal action, as well as damage to your business’s reputation.
 It’s important to stay up-to-date with the latest regulations and guidelines to ensure that your business is in compliance and providing a safe and healthy workplace.

 Techright Environmental provides a comprehensive training program for associated staff to manage and control the risk of exposure and reduce the likelihood of Legionella outbreak.